Table of contents

 - List three things that would have made today better.

-On instinct, I’ve recently returned to my morning pages, but I’ve also started using a type of 5MJ, The Daily Stoic Journal, where each day is a unique prompt to reflect on Stoic themes—which, by the way, is a philosophy that is primarily concerned with practical ways to live your best life.
+On instinct, I’ve recently returned to my morning pages, but I’ve also started using The Daily Stoic Journal, where each day is a unique prompt to reflect on Stoic themes—which, by the way, is a philosophy that is primarily concerned with practical ways to live your best life.
 (Not unlike this article, wink, wink.)